Esri/cedar/README.md

 See the [API documentation](https://esri.github.io/cedar/api) for further details on how to work with cedar charts.

+See the [Demos](#demos) section below for examples of Cedar working with other libraries like ArcGIS API for JavaScript or React.

 ### Configuring Cedar
 You can configure cedar to use a custom implementation of `fetch()` by setting `cedar.config.fetch = myCustomFetch`.